thinkhr-code/hrsc_style/README.md

 $ bundle exec rubocop
 ```

 You do not need to include rubocop directly in your application's dependences.
-Mammoth-style will include a specific version of `rubocop` that is shared across all projects.
+HRSC-style will include a specific version of `rubocop` that is shared across all projects.